 Also keep a detailed record of each annotation family for future reference.
 Encourage annotators to provide feedback on challenges encountered during annotation.
 This iterative process can help improve data quality over the long term.

-Bounding box annotation is a critical component of data preparation for machine learning.
-By following these ten best practices and integrating them into your annotation processes, you'll be able to produce high-quality bounding box annotations, resulting in better, more accurate machine learning models.
-Accurate bounding box annotation is essential for many applications, including object detection, image recognition and augmented reality.
+🪄Bounding box annotation is an essential component in the preparation of data for machine learning models.
+Accurate annotation enables objects of interest to be correctly delineated in an image, providing critical information for training object detection models.
+By following these ten best practices and integrating them into your annotation processes, you'll be able to produce high-quality annotations that translate into better, more accurate machine learning models.